 Drinking a mimosa next to a chimney on the roof or your pre-war building can be nice.
 But you’re not going to get panoramic views of the city from the comfort of an egg-shaped loveseat up there.
-And since you were probably one year younger the last time you drank an $18 vodka cranberry on top of a proper rooftop bar, you might need some help figuring out where to go in 2020.
-Fortunately, the 9 places on this guide have all reopened for the summer, and have a much lower chance of ruining your relationship with your landlord.
+And since you were probably one year younger the last time you drank a $19 vodka cranberry on top of a proper rooftop bar, you might need some help figuring out where to go in 2021.
+Fortunately, the 19 places on this guide have all reopened for the summer, and have a much lower chance of ruining your relationship with your landlord.

 While the roof at Elsewhere is usually an open air dancefloor, it’s now one of the few spots in Bushwick where you can sip a daiquiri and take in views of Manhattan.
 There are tons of socially-distant tables that you can reserve for free on the bar’s website, but if you’re allergic to planning ahead, they’re also taking walk-ins.
-Elsewhere opens at 3pm Thursday through Sunday, but you can check out their Instagram for weather updates.
+Elsewhere opens at 5pm Thursday through Saturday, and opens at 2pm on Sunday, but you can check out their Instagram for weather updates.
 This Bushwick spot is also doing a virtual DJ series called Sunstreams that you can watch here every Friday night.
 100% of the proceeds are being donated to organizations like The Okra Project and The Emergency Release Fund.

 If you’re looking for a rooftop with a live salsa band, plenty of socially distant tables, and more life-size props than a Disney ride, head to Zona De Cuba in The Bronx.
 This huge Caribbean restaurant has a colorful dance floor, gaudy chandeliers you’d find at an estate sale, a booth made from the back of an old-school Chevy, and individual igloos you can reserve for private groups.
 They’re taking reservations for dinner and weekend brunch right now, and you can book a table on their website.